Petra Martic vs. Misaki Doi: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Petra Martic vs. Misaki Doi Trends and Insights

-- Doi made it past Ashlyn Krueger - (retired) on Saturday, making the Round of 32.
+- Doi advanced past Ashlyn Krueger - (retired) on Saturday, making the Round of 32.

-- Martic has played 22.3 games per match in her 40 matches over the past year (across all court types).
+- In her 40 matches over the past 12 months across all court surfaces, Martic has played an average of 22.3 games.

-- On hard courts, Martic has played 22 matches over the past year, totaling 22.0 games per match while winning 50.5% of games.
+- In her 22 matches on hard courts over the past year, Martic has played an average of 22.0 games.

-- Martic and Doi have faced off one time, averaging 25 games and two sets per match.
+- Martic and Doi have squared off one time, averaging 25.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.